oakes/Nightcode/src/clojure/leiningen/new/console_java/README.md

 # {{name}}

-A Java app designed to ... well, that part is up to you.
+A Java app to ... well, that part is up to you.

 ## Usage